becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 In this new window select for IAM Role `Create a new IAM Role` and change the role name to: `iot_teamname_note_role`.
 Now click `View Policy Document` and click on `Edit`.
 Now you can edit the policy document.
 Remove the current content.
 Now copy and paste the following policy:

 > p.s. this is not a secure way of doing this because you would be better of fine graining permissions, but for this workshop that is out of scope.
+[Read more about it here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)

 ```json
 {